-Why See a Psychologist?
+Why consult a psychologist?

 For some people, seeing a psychologist may be embarrassing, an admission of failure in coping with life’s problems.
 In fact, the services provided by psychologists can be seen simply as an important part of total health care.

-Psychologists treat the anxious-well, the walking wounded.
+Psychologists in private practice treat the anxious-well, the walking wounded.

 Psychologists see people who have a wide range of problems.
 Some people consult psychologists when they simply have an important decision to make and need an objective and private sounding board.